Shades of Gray… you want 50 to inspire passion? Forget about it. I got 256.

 • • • • •

-In photography and computing, a grayscale digital image is an image in which the value of each pixel is a single sample; that is, it carries only intensity information.
-Black-and-white images are composed exclusively of shades of gray, varying from black at the weakest intensity to white at the strongest. ( source: http://en.wikipedia.org/wiki/Grayscale )
+In photography and computing, a grayscale digital image is one in which each pixel has a single sample value; that is, it carries only intensity information.
+Black-and-white images are composed exclusively of shades of gray, ranging from black at the lowest intensity to white at the highest. ( source: http://en.wikipedia.org/wiki/Grayscale )

 • • • • •